AlexanderHansson4225/econ1123/lärt_mig.md

       * (3.94 +- 2.58 0.31)
         * So for a 1.5 unit change: 1.5(3.94 +- 2.58 0.31)
   * GÖR OM DENNA FRÅGA

+* k does not include the intecept in the counting???????
+OKLART